wp-plugins/maxgalleria/readme.txt

 == Upgrade Notice ==

-= 2.0.1 =
+= 2.1.0 =
-Minor bug fixes and enhancements.
+YouTube video support and tabs for gallery options.